-The European Think Tanks Group (ETTG) brings together five leading European think tanks working on international development and humanitarian issues:
+The European Think Tanks Group (ETTG) is a network of European independent think tanks working on EU international cooperation for global sustainable development:

 - The German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE)